-1.2 How will I be able to debug my Python if I'm not the one writing it?
+1.5 How will I be able to debug my Python if I'm not the one writing it?

-Ease of debugging has long been a problem for all compiled languages, including languages like \mathbb{C} and $\mathbb{C}++$ that these days we think of as very low-level languages.
+Ease of debugging has long been a problem for all compiled languages, including languages like C and C++ that these days we think of as very low-level languages.
 The solution to this problem has always been the same: line number maps.
 If you know what line in the compiled code corresponds to what line in the source code, you can easily debug just from the source code, without ever needing to deal with the compiled code at all.
-In Coconut, this can easily be accomplished by passing the --linenumbers or -1 flag, which will add a comment to every line in the compiled code with the number of the corresponding line in the source code.
+In Coconut, this can easily be accomplished by passing the -line-numbers or -l flag, which will add a comment to every line in the compiled code with the number of the corresponding line in the source code.
+Alternatively, -keep-lines or -k will put in the verbatim source line instead of or in addition to the source line number.
 Then, if Python raises an error, you'll be able to see from the snippet of the compiled code that it shows you a comment telling you what line in your source code you need to look at to debug the error.

-1.3 I don't like functional programming, should I still use Coconut?
+1.6 I don't like functional programming, should I still learn Coconut?